Moscode

 • Servo eliminates DC offset common in solid-state amps

-• Extensive voltage regulation independent of power line fluctuations and noise
+• Extensive voltage regulation independent of power line

 • No power conditioners required